St. Louis Park, MN

 - St. Louis Park is committed to being a leader in environmental stewardship.
 Visit Environment & Sustainability to learn more.

-- Weeds and grass must be trimmed.
-If they grow higher than 6 inches, the city will cite the property owner.
-If the property owner continues not to take action, the city will have the offending grass/weeds cut at the property owner's expense.
-See the city’s vegetation ordinance for more information.
-If you have a complaint about uncut grass or weeds, call 952.924.2562.
+Weeds and grass must be trimmed.
+The city will cite property owners with grass, weeds or rank vegetation over 8 inches in height.
+If the property owner does not take appropriate action, the city will have the grass/weeds cut at the property owner's expense.
+See city code (Chapter 34 – vegetation ordinance) for more information.

 We hope you’ll consider adopting a park or garden near you!
 Monitor one as a family, community group, neighborhood, church or business.
 It’s a great way to get outdoors and take pride in the community you live in.
-We just ask that you visit the park twice a month through September to pick up litter and check for damage.
+We ask that you visit the park twice a month through September to pick up litter and check for damage.
 (Assignments can be arranged around summer vacation schedules.)

 For more information, contact Laura Smith at 952.928.2847 or lsmith@stlouisparkmn.gov.

 The City of St. Louis Park does not prune around power lines; this is the responsibility of Xcel Energy.
 Xcel Energy will contract line clearance (tree pruning from pole to pole) in parts of St. Louis Park to Asplundh Tree Expert Company.
 Xcel Energy will notify impacted property owners.
-If you have questions, call Excel Energy at 1.800.895.4999.
+If you have questions, call Xcel Energy at 1.800.895.4999.

 Pruning trees on private property is the responsibility of individual property owners.
 Property owners may only use tree services licensed by the City of St. Louis Park.
 The city licenses tree contractors to ensure they have adequate insurance and qualifications to perform safe and professional tree work.
 Pruning of trees is strongly recommended during tree dormancy (November – March).
 View a list of licensed tree service providers under the tree care section.